velavar/neha89r.github.io/_posts/2015-05-14-Is-there-a-good-time-to-go-UFO-spotting.md

+---
+layout: post
-##Is there a good time to go UFO-spotting?
+title: Is there a good time to go UFO-spotting?
+---

 A few days ago, I serendipitously happened upon [this](http://www.nuforc.org/webreports/ndxevent.html) gem of a website that recorded all known UFO sightings (in the USA) to date.
 The data was simply begging to be analyzed so I immediately set myself on the job.